compomics/moFF/README.md

 Using `--tsv_list | --raw_list`  you can not filterted the input file using `--sample --ext` like in the case with `--loc_in | --raw_repo`

 mzML raw file  MUST be specified  using `--tsv_list | --raw_list`.
 The `--raw_repo` option is not available for mzML files.

+You can all the parameters values in file and load them using  `--config_file`.
+For an explample see example_parameter_file.ini

 NOTE: The consideration of retention time window parameters (rt_w,rt_p_rt_p) mentioned for apex module are stil valid also for the entire workflow